San Francisco to Tokyo · the Pacific crossing

 What's the arrival trap on the SF to Tokyo flight?

 Your body wants to sleep at 7pm Tokyo time.
 Resist.
-If you sleep that early, you wake at 4am the next morning and day two starts wrecked.
+If you sleep that early, you wake at 4am the next morning and day two starts rough.
 Push to 10pm Tokyo.
 Then sleep through the night.

 Let yourself stay up later the night before.
 Don't bring full sleepy gear.
 On the plane, brief doze early then stay awake.
 Eat the cabin meals.
 On arrival, get water, daylight, slow movement.
 Push through to 10pm Tokyo bedtime.